What is Art and/or Carving about?

 It encompasses four main aspects.
 Performance: Rehearsing on an instrument of your choice and gaining confidence in performing in a solo or group situation.
 Whether this be to a small group, a class or an assembly, confidence in performing is key to any musician’s progress.
 Composition: Creating, writing and developing original pieces of music.
-This may include songwriting, movie music or other forms of composition.
+This may include Songwriting, Movie Music and composing using Digital technologies.
 Understanding Music in context: Why we do music and what it is all about.
 Theory: developing listening skills, being able to write down rhythms or chord progressions and understanding how to follow music scores.

 Our vision is:

-To create an organised, caring and thriving environment, where students are free to express their musical creativity and learn the basic skills needed to progress in the music industry.
+To create a caring, welcoming and thriving environment, where students are free to express their musical creativity and learn the the skills needed to progress in the music industry.

 Why study Music?